DemonAFC/mtb-example-ml-imagimob-data-collection/README.md

 11. All the data is stored in the following directory *{Imagimob Capture Server cloned repo}/captureserver/examples/generic/data*.
 Each sample is stored in a folder with a date and time stamp, the folder includes the captured data as a .data file.

 12. The code example supports collecting PDM/PCM data.
-To configure the application to collect PDM/PCM data open *source/config.h* and set `INFERENCE_MODE_SELECT = PDM_COLLECTION`.
+To configure the application to collect PDM/PCM data open *source/config.h* and set `COLLECTION_MODE_SELECT = PDM_COLLECTION`.

 13. Program the device as outlined in Step 4.